 I will be 62, and my wife is 58.
 We are both retired at present.
 We own acreage (deed) under an LP where we are both partners and intend to build a home on it.
 We can pay outright for the home and own 100% equity in the house and acreage.
 My thought is to take a reverse mortgage to fund the next 5-10 years of living expenses while delaying IRA withdrawal and letting it grow and also delay SS until full benefit or wait until 70 to collect.
 If the LP acreage that the house will be on considered together to utilize LP acreage equity and is this a sensible use of the reverse mortgage? – Eric

-You have raised a number of issues that are not simple issues to resolve in this format.
+You have raised several issues that are not simple to resolve in this format.
 I have to start by telling you that I am not a financial planner and that I cannot give you financial advice.

-I can answer your questions about the reverse mortgage program but to determine whether or not the reverse mortgage is a “sensible use” of the acreage in your circumstance, I would direct you to a financial expert in your area or one who knows your finances and goals.
+I can answer your questions about the reverse mortgage program.
+Still, to determine whether or not the reverse mortgage is a “sensible use” of the acreage in your circumstance, I would direct you to a financial expert in your area or one who knows your finances and goals.

-With regard to the loan itself, you must transfer the property into your name as an individual (your wife being under 62 would have to come off of title and would be a non-borrowing spouse) if you wish to do the loan.
+With regard to the loan itself, you must transfer the property into your name as an individual (your wife being under 62, would have to come off of the title and would be a non-borrowing spouse) if you wish to do the loan.

 Larger parcels of land begin to get a bit touchy.
-If the land is zoned agricultural, commercial or deemed that the value is all in the land and not as a residential property, then it may not even qualify for HUD insurance and therefore would not be eligible for the reverse mortgage program.
+If the land is zoned agricultural or commercial or deemed that the value is all in the land and not as a residential property, then it may not even qualify for HUD insurance and, therefore, would not be eligible for the reverse mortgage program.

-Some borrowers do a lot split before they ever start their reverse mortgage to keep the actual parcel for the home down to the same size as other homes in the area so that they will not lose the value of the excess land that the appraiser would not be able to use.
+Some borrowers do a lot split before they ever start their reverse mortgage to keep the actual parcel for the home down to the same size as other homes in the area so that they will not lose the value of the excess land that the appraiser could not use.